rubenartacho/bcnc-reactive-test/README.md

 ### Other Patterns used
-* The Actual Price Computing algorithm has been implemented using a combination of Factory and Strategy patters.
+* The Actual Price Computing algorithm has been implemented using a combination of Factory and Strategy patterns.
 This way the behaviour of the algorithm can be changed at any time allowing for great flexibility.
 ```java
 /**
  * This is the interface for a Strategy pattern.
 This will enable the runtime exchanging of the actual price computing algorithm.